-2.4 Sites at Which a Numerical Model Approach May be Helpful
+3.4 Sites at Which a Numerical Model Approach May be Helpful

-There are three main indicators that suggest cases where a Numerical Model Approach may be helpful: sites where a groundwater pathway is the driver for remediation; sites with contaminants that are soluble and non-degrading and sites with a greater size and complexity of contaminant plume.
+There are three main indicators that suggest cases where a Numerical Model Approach may be helpful: sites where a groundwater pathway is the driver for remediation; sites with contaminants that are soluble and non-degrading; and sites with a large size and complexity of contaminant plume.

-2.4.1 Groundwater Pathways Driving Remediation
+3.4.1 Groundwater Pathways Driving Remediation

-Tier 1 and 2 guidelines are typically calculated for a range of exposure pathways (see Section 2.1).
+Tier 1 and 2 guidelines are typically calculated for a range of exposure pathways (see Section 3.1).
 The lowest guideline for an applicable exposure pathway is the overall applicable guideline and the corresponding exposure pathway is said to be "limiting" or to be "driving" remediation.

 Numerical Model Approaches only have relevance in cases where groundwater-mediated pathways are limiting.
-When other exposure pathways are limiting, other tools should be employed to develop appropriate remedial plans.
+When other exposure pathways are limiting, other tools should be employed to develop appropriate remedial or risk management plans.

-2.4.2 Contaminant Type
+3.4.2 Contaminant Type

-The examples of successful application in Section 3 are for chemicals that are soluble and that do not (or are assumed not to) degrade in the subsurface, including chloride, sulphate, and sulfolane.
+Appendix A provides examples where Numerical Model Approaches have been used successfully at real-world sites to support remedial action plans, risk management plans, and/or site closure plans.
+The examples in Appendix A are for chemicals that are soluble and that do not (or are assumed not to) degrade in the subsurface, including chloride, sulphate, and sulfolane.
 It is anticipated that Numerical Model Approaches will generally be most useful with these types of chemicals.
 The use of the approach with less soluble chemicals and chemicals that do degrade in the sub-surface is not precluded, but other tools are available that will often help resolve issues with less soluble and degrading contaminants at a lower effort level than attempting a Numerical Model Approach.

-2.4.3 Size and Complexity of Plume
+3.4.3 Size and Complexity of Plume

 In theory, a Numerical Model Approach could be applied to a contaminant plume of any size and complexity.
 However, the level of effort required to achieve sufficient site characterization to support a Numerical Model Approach will be greater than for conventional approaches.
-For this reason, a

-Numerical Model Approach will generally not be the most efficient solution for relatively small and simple sites.
-However, as the size and complexity of contaminant issues increase, the effort level involved in the greater site characterization requirements is increasingly offset by a decreased remedial volume and therefore Numerical Model Approaches become increasingly appealing at these larger scales.
+For this reason, a Numerical Model Approach will generally not be the most efficient solution for relatively small and simple sites.
+As the size and complexity of contaminant issues increase, the effort level involved in the greater site characterization requirements is increasingly offset by a decreased remedial volume and therefore Numerical Model Approaches become increasingly appealing at these larger scales.

-2.5 Standardizing Numerical Model Approaches
+3.5 Standardizing Numerical Model Approaches

 Developing remedial action plans based on Numerical Model Approaches is a relatively new strategy in Alberta.
-Having best management practice guidance for such sites will help standardize approaches and assumptions across the industry and may support the development of high-quality reports.
+Having best management practice guidance for Numerical Model Approaches will help standardize approaches and assumptions across the industry and may support the development of high-quality reports.

-3.0 BACKGROUND INFORMATION
+4.0 BACKGROUND INFORMATION

-3.1 Examples of Numerical Model Approaches Used for Regulatory Closure
+4.1 Examples of Numerical Model Approaches Used for Regulatory Closure